Navy Electricity and Electronics Training Series

 Internet grading are:

 • you may submit your answers as soon as you complete an assignment, and

 • you get your results faster; usually by the next working day (approximately

 In addition to receiving grade results for each assignment, you will receive

-confirmation once you have completed all the assignments.
+course Completion Confirmation once you have completed all the assignments.
 To submit

 Grading by Mail: When you submit answer sheets by mail, send all your assignments

 in an envelope, which you either provide yourself or obtain from your nearest Educational

 Services Officer (ESO).
 Submit answer sheets to:

-COMMANDING FICER NETPDTC N331
+COMMandING FICER NETPDTC N331

 6490 SAUFLEY FIELD ROAD PENSACOLA FL 32559-5000

 Answer Sheets: All courses include one "scannable" answer sheet for each assignment.